froz3n/simple_forecast/README.md

 # simple_forecast
-Simple forecasting with RNN and LSTM\n using Streamlit framework and deploted on Heroku\n https://simple-forecasting.herokuapp.com/
+Simple forecasting with RNN and LSTM using Streamlit framework and deploted on Heroku https://simple-forecasting.herokuapp.com/